Zimtiru/-Getting_and_Cleaning_Data/CodeBook.md

  http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The attached R script (analysis.R) performs the following to clean up the data:
+The attached R script (run_Aanalysis.R) performs the following to clean up the data:

 Merges the training and test sets to create one data set: